Two Point Hospital: Release

 The game's first paid downloadable content, "Bigfoot", was released on 5 December 2018.
 It adds additional hospital scenarios set in snow-based areas and a number of illnesses to be cured related to the setting, among other improvements.
 On 18 March 2019, the "Pebberley Island" add-on was released.
 It is set on a tropical island and adds 34 diseases.
 The third expansion, "Close Encounters", released on 29 August 2019 adds science fiction elements such as aliens and the mysterious "Chasm 24".
 The fourth expansion, "Off the Grid", was released on 25 March 2020, and adds plant-themed ailments and items with a focus on eco-friendliness.
 "Culture Shock", released in October 2020, introduced hospitals in culture settings like a film studio, which alongside curing patients with diseases, will need to help with creating a television medical drama.
 "A Stitch in Time", released in February 2021, added hospital settings in different time eras along with medical conditions specific to those periods.

 Sega announced in July 2019 that the game will be brought to Nintendo Switch, PlayStation 4, and Xbox One consoles, with all post-release updates that have been added to the personal computer version including the "Bigfoot" expansion, sometime later in 2019.
 The release for consoles was pushed to 25 February 2020, with the developers trying to better implement the game for console systems.
 A Jumbo edition release for consoles, which includes all prior DLC and the "Off the Grid" and "Close Encounters" packs, released on 5 March 2021.
 The game was released for Amazon Luna on 19 November 2020.

+Full Health Collection

+In June 2026, Sega announced a port for Nintendo Switch 2, PlayStation 5 and Xbox Series X/S titled Two Point Hospital: Full Health Collection, which will include the game itself and all of its downloadable content.
+It's scheduled to release digitally on 16 September 2026, while the physical edition will follow on 6 November of the same year.